truthcoin/www.truthcoin.info/_posts/2016-03-17-peer-database.md

 Here are few guesses:

-#### Settlement Comments
+#### Specialization in Settlement

-"Settlement" is a popular one.
-I'm not sure about it, but here goes.
+"Settlement" is a popular word, but few people explain where the value is created.
+Here is my attempt:

 When a company exists to facilitate trust (exchange, settlement, escrow, dispute resolution), we might expect a Peer Database to help.
 The "data" pieces can happen in blockchain world, and the "physical" pieces are, then, freed up to become very "dumb", and can blindly obey the database.